 Working with a friend can also end up with endless iterations because you’re not comfortable giving them honest feedback.
 For instance, imagine that the first iteration of a project is completely and utterly wrong.
 Rather than just starting again, you’ll end up suggesting tiny alteration after tiny alteration until it’s sort of right (or you give up).

 Problem #2: If the project doesn’t work out, it’ll take even longer

 Hiring someone who isn’t a pro means you can end up with an unprofessional result.
 You’ve then got the double whammy of having potentially ruined a friendship and having to get it done again.
 A simple project ends up taking twice as long, as you’ve got to find someone new and start the process all over again.

 Hiring your friends doesn’t guarantee quality

 Problem #1: No creative control

 As we already said, it’s difficult to tell your friend that the work they’ve done is of poor quality.
 This means creative control basically goes out of the window.
 All those cozy nights you imagined chatting about your project?
 Replace that with tense silence when you accidentally let slip that you hate their work.

 Problem #2: Your friend isn’t a specialist

 Here at Twine, we’ll help you find a professional every time.
-From branding specialists like Sandra Milojevic, to expert explainer video producers like Lunamik and Nutsy, we’ve got it all covered.
-We’re on hand to help you too, with our personalised concierge service.
+From branding specialists like Sandra Milojevic to expert explainer video producers like Lunamik and Nutsy, we’ve got it all covered.
+We’re on hand to help you too, with our personalized concierge service.
 From writing a brief to selecting a creative, we’re with you every step of the way.